Rescue systems for aircraft, balloons, helicopters and gyroplanes - RESCUE SYSTEMS FOR AIRCRAFT

 • There must be two activation handles in cases where the two pilots are sitting in a row behind each other.

 • The activation handle must be located so that both pilots see it during the flight with their peripheral vision!
-This location helps quicken the reaction time to activate the rescue system!

 • Do not install the activation handle out of your visual field or in an inaccessible area such as behind your head, on the floor, etc. During an accident, the centrifugal forces may be so high that it would not be possible to reach the handle.